d-valles/create-island-app/README.md

 - [x] Cells have two states, empty or filled (water or land).
 - [x] Cells are togglable between states.
 - [x] Grid loads in all empty state.
-- [x] User can control with and height of the grid.
+- [x] User can control width and height of the grid.
 - [x] The grid handles dimension changes without changing the state modified by the user.
 - [x] App has a display of the number of cells that are filled to the user.
 - [x] App has a display of the number of Islands.
 An Island is cells connected with the X or Y-axis.